 Sheikh Lotfolah Mosque

-The most unusual mosque in the Islamic countries or maybe one of the best ones because it has neither a minaret nor a courtyard.
+The most unusual mosque in Islamic countries or maybe one of the best ones because it has neither a minaret nor a courtyard.
 Maybe, was never predesignated for public use, but rather served as the worship place for the women of the shah’s harem.
 A twisting hallway with low light where the eyes become accustomed to the darkness will guide you to the most beautiful dome.
 This mosque along with other unique elements like Ali Qapo Palace, Qaisaria Bazaar, and Imam Mosque have created the most beautiful artwork in the world called Naghsh Jahan Square.

 Vakil Mosque or Soltani Mosque and Jame Vakil, Mosque-Shiraz